arangodb/docs/arangograph/backups.md

 ![Back up Now Dialog](images/arangograph-back-up-now-dialog.png)

-If you want to manually copy a backup to a different region than the default one, first ensure that the **Upload backup to storage** option is enabled.
+If your organization belongs to the Enterprise tier and you want to manually copy a backup to a different region than the default one, first ensure that the **Upload backup to storage** option is enabled.
 Then, highlight the backup row and use the
 **Copy backup to a different region** button from the **Actions** column.